devloop0/space-agon/README.md

+# Multi-cluster Demo specifics

+All relevant changes are in the director/director.go file.

+Changed the director to support the following features for a multi-cluster and multi-realm Agones allocator:

+1. Disabled mTLS on incoming connections to the Agones allocator; this means the director can connect to the Agones allocator through grpc with grpc.WithInsecure()

+2. Changed the director from using the GameServerAllocations API to using the grpc AllocationRequest API to directly connect to the Agones allocator (you just need to install the Agones allocator on a cluster with the directory; you don't need everything else).

+3. Changed the director to cycle through a set of realms by enabling multi-cluster allocation when sending an AllocationRequest to the Agones allocator.

+# Original README

 Space Agon is a demo integration of [Agones](https://agones.dev/) and [Open Match](https://open-match.dev/).
 There will likely be a thorough guide at some point soon, but for now it is possible to install it from the commands